 When I taught music, I would tell my students that 15 minutes of practice everyday was better than a 90-minute cram session once a week.
 The same is true of language learning.
 The more often you can do it, the better your skills will get.
-I love the Lingoda Sprint and Marathon programmes for this.
+I love the Lingoda Sprint programs for this.
 By rewarding you for taking a lesson nearly every day, it gets you into the habit of language learning consistently, and you’ll find your comfort with the language will grow exponentially.
 I increased my lesson frequency from once or twice a week, to three or four times a week for about a month, and I couldn’t believe how far I progressed.
 Not just in my level, but in everyday life.
-I had tea with my neighbour for two hours, and spoke almost only German.
+I had tea with my neighbor for two hours, and spoke almost only German.
 That was impossible for me a few months ago.

 In a small class of four or five people, like the Lingoda classes, you get a break from being under the spotlight, but you also hear how other students work through the language.
 Sometimes they will ask questions that clarify things you didn’t know were confusing you, and sometimes they make the mistake you were about to as well.
 Hearing four or five other people try to pronounce something is educational, but also lets you know you’re not alone in trying to get their mouths around these new sounds.
 It’s the best feeling to know you’re not the only one.

-It feels like a great idea, practicing a language with an app with no human interaction.
+It feels like a great idea, to practice a language with an app with no human interaction.
 You can lie in bed and answer questions, do it on the train, wherever.
 And while you may learn some vocabulary, what an app will never do is ask you how your weekend was and expect an answer.
 A live teacher making conversation with you forces you to pull together your knowledge.
 While there is often a moment of panic, while you try and remember what you did last weekend as well as formulate the past tense, it’s much more useful than practicing vocabulary lists.